3pxh/slab-tauri/README.md

 ## Dev
 - `npm run tauri dev` to run the app
 - `python iconGenerator.py` will take the icon in public/ and regen app icons
+- `tauri ios dev --force-ip-prompt` to run on physical ios device

 ## Level Prompt